openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 The sub-graph pattern is defined in the `pattern()` function.
 This function should return a dictionary with two keys:
 `nodes` and `edges`:
 * The value for the `nodes` key is a list of tuples with two elements.
-   * The first element is an alias name for a node which will be used to define edges between nodes and in the transformation function.
+   * The first element is an alias name for a node that will be used to define edges between nodes and in the transformation function.
    * The second element is a dictionary with attributes.
-The key is a name of an attribute which should exist in the node.
-The value for the attribute can be some specific value to match or a function which gets a single parameter - the attribute value from the node.
+The key is a name of an attribute that should exist in the node.
+The value for the attribute can be some specific value to match or a function that gets a single parameter - the attribute value from the node.
 The function should return the result of attribute comparison with a dedicated value.
 * The value for the `edges` key is a list of tuples with two or three elements.